Wealth, or What Can Be Taxed?

 This is just to say that, at the end of any given day, month, or year, the amount of wealth any given person gains must be the same as the amount of wealth that they put to use in some way.

-Sources of wealth are far and varied, but they all have one thing in common: they increase the wealth you have to use.
+Sources of wealth are far and varied, but they ultimately are just anything that increase the wealth that you have.
 They result in wealth coming into your pockets (so to speak), so we usually just call them income.

 Sources (or income) = wages + Profits in a business + Interest on Investments + inheritance + etc

-Uses of money can be put into two basic categories.
-All money is either spent or not spent.
+Uses of wealth can be put into two basic categories.
+All wealth is either spent or not spent.
 That is,

 Uses = spending + saving

-All of the money that is not spent is saved.
+All of the wealth that is not spent is saved.
 The simplest way is in cash, or by depositing that cash into a checking or savings account.
-These are nice because they give you easy access to your money for buying groceries or gas or a rainy day fund (if you want to sound fancy, you say this is “liquid”); these are usually short-term savings.
-These are the purest form of saving, as things like groceries are to spending.
-You aren’t getting anything for your money, you are just putting it into a corner so that you still have access to it.
+These are nice because they provide easy access to the wealth for buying groceries or gas or a rainy day fund (if you want to sound fancy, you say this is “liquid”); these are usually short-term savings.
+Wealth can also be saved by buying assets that appreciate, or gain value; this is advised for long-term savings because you get more when you eventually sell your assets.